nextgis/nextgisweb/doc/developer/create.rst

    {"id": 108, "parent": {"id": 0}}

-Create new feature in vector layer
+Feature in vector or PostGIS layer
 -----------------------------------

 To create new feature in vector layer execute following request: